Facial (sexual act): General

-Sex therapist Ruth Westheimer believes facials are "humiliating and not sexy".
-She advises the average person contemplating oral sex to not think that a facial is a necessary part of the act.
+Sex therapist Ruth Westheimer believed facials are "humiliating and not sexy".
+She advised the average person contemplating oral sex to not think that a facial is a necessary part of the act.
 In response to an inquiry from a reader, sex columnist Dan Savage wrote: "Facials are degrading—and that's why they're so hot."
 Daily Nexus columnist Nina Love Anthony views the practice of facials in a non-threatening light, feeling that it adds variety to the sexual experience.
 In one of her weekly articles she wrote, "But let's give credit where credit is due: The money shot, by itself, is great for a number of reasons.
 Blowing it on someone's face is like a change-up pitch—if you've been throwing the heat for a while, maybe you should consider hooking the curve ball."
 She continues with, "Also, being on the receiving end of the shot can satisfy the secret porn star in everyone and it's minor kink for beginners."